intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and Z-Wave/README.md

 -   debug

-1^st^ we need to get the Z-Wave Node ID from the Smart Switch you added in Setting up the Z-Wave Network section.
+First, we need to get the Z-Wave Node ID from the Smart Switch you added in Setting up the Z-Wave Network section.
 Here’s how we can get that info.